Patriots Punish Tory Thieves

 Walk to the house if you wish.

 There is some debate over when Jack Martin was born to James and Mary Martin.[4]
-He was raised about 6 miles to the north.
-If the birth year of 1756 is correct, he was only 14 when he picked out this site for his future home and began working on it around 1770.
+He was raised about six miles to the north.
+Depending on the source, he was between 14 and 18 when he picked out this site for his future home and began working on it around 1770.
 By 1776 when American independence was declared, it was two stories high.

 That year Martin joined the Surry County militia with Virginia troops in a campaign against Cherokee villages to the west.
 In that campaign he rode on horseback over mountain gaps, down trails, and across streams perhaps as far as modern Tellico Plains, Tenn., by way of Virginia—650 miles round-trip on modern roads!
 For the next few years he primarily fought Tories and Native Americans, rising to lieutenant.
 Then in the summer of 1780, a British corps occupied a base near modern Rutherfordton to suppress Patriot activity, and its commander threatened to cross the Appalachians.
 “Overmountain Men” from there and others in this region responded by marching on him, including Martin.
 He probably mustered with the county militia in modern Elkin and repeated the first part of his Cherokee campaign route toward today’s Morganton.
 However, at some point he was wounded while scouting ahead, and he missed the decisive Battle of King’s Mountain (S.C.).